 If there is any concern for hydroxyurea toxicity, consultation with poison control is recommended.

-Hydroxyurea toxicity management requires an interprofessional team of healthcare professionals including nursing staff, pharmacists, emergency medicine physician, internist, and hematology-oncologist.
-Emergency medicine physician should monitor for signs of respiratory depression and stabilize the patient’s airway.
+Hydroxyurea toxicity management requires an interprofessional team of healthcare professionals, including nursing staff, pharmacists, emergency medicine physicians, internists, and hematology-oncologist.
+Emergency medicine physicians should monitor for signs of respiratory depression and stabilize the patient’s airway.
 Consultation with a medical toxicologist/and or contact the poison center in patients with an unclear diagnosis may be necessary.
-Nurses and pharmacists should educate patients on the side effects of medication and signs of symptoms that require monitoring while taking the medication.
+Hematologists care for inpatients.
+Critical care and oncology nurses monitor patients and notify the team of issues.
+Nurses and pharmacists should educate patients on the side effects of medication and signs of symptoms that require monitoring while taking the medication, and the pharmacist should work with the clinicians to perform medication reconciliation and verify the absence of drug-drug interactions.
+This interprofessional approach will lead to better outcomes in cases of hydroxyurea toxicity.
+[Level 5]

 |||Finazzi G,Barbui T, How I treat patients with polycythemia vera.
 Blood.
 2007 Jun 15; [PubMed PMID: 17264301]|